curiousoffice/playbook/README.rst

 ~~~~~~~~~~

 Ensure that software built by sophilabs has the necessary mechanisms to boost
-its reliability, robustness and correctness.
+its reliability, robustness and correctness in an execution environment.

 - **Reliability**: The application should behave as expected.
 - **Robustness**: The application should be able to continue operating despite abnormalities.
-- **Correctness**: The application is compliant with the requirements specification.
+- **Correctness**: The application is compliant with the specified requirements.

 Sales
 =====